-"Ugh, fine," Artemis grumbles, striding to the milkshake machine, ignoring the gleeful titters of Jamie and Brigid and the lecherous laughter of Wally as he converses with them.
-The sound fades as she rounds the corner behind the counter, and the sight of them is now in her blind sight.
+"Ugh, fine," Artemis grumbles, striding to the milkshake machine, ignoring the gleeful titters of Jamie and Brigid and Wally's laughter as he converses with them.
+The sound fades as she rounds the corner behind the counter, and the sight of them is now in her blind spot.

 She sighs and whips up a strawberry shake for him (she hadn't needed to ask him what kind he likes).
 The machine whirs loudly, drowning out any snatches of conversation that she may have caught onto.

-The cup fills with cold pinkness and Artemis crams a lid onto it, flicking off the contraption with an uninterested sigh.
+The cup fills and Artemis crams a lid onto it, flicking off the contraption with an uninterested sigh.
 She starts to return to the three of them with shake in hand, and Wally's cracking up about something.

-Just as she's about to go around the corner again, she freezes at the sound of the speedster's words.
+Just as she's about to go around the corner again, she freezes at the sound of his words.

 "Oh, probably super badly," Jamie tells him conspiratorially.
 "And like, she hates this job."

 Wally chuckles, and Artemis catches a glimpse of him running his hand through his hair in an attempt to look suave.
 Brigid and Jamie completely fall for it.